 There are specific issues to keep in mind when it comes to facilitating the work of aging nurses.
 Registered nurses who are no longer able or willing to work full time, for example because of health reasons or caregiving responsibilities, may be eager to take on part-time work as “an incremental step to full retirement”, the study on nurse practitioners pointed out.

-Marni Kuyl, director of health and human services in Hillsboro, Oregon, told the Robert Wood Johnson Foundation (RWJF) that six of her department’s 25 nurses are over 65, “and several hold part-time positions as a kind of ‘stepping stone’ to retirement”.
+Marni Kuyl, director of health and human services in Hillsboro, Oregon, told the RWJF a few years ago that six of her department’s 25 nurses were over 65, “and several hold part-time positions as a kind of ‘stepping stone’ to retirement”.

 Right now, the schedules of older health care workers look a lot like those of their younger colleagues.
 Many work more than eight hours a day and 40 hours a week, including successive night and weekend shifts.

 Nursing managers have also recommended “strategies such as career breaks,” where nurses can return to the job after taking a break for half a year, like Florence Rigney did, or even a couple of years.
 The literature review on older nurses also described options like job sharing, casual hours, and part-time work for those who want to re-join nursing.

 More flexible scheduling would help too.
 Right now, Jennan Phillips and Rebecca Miltner wrote, the schedules of older health care workers look a lot like those of their younger colleagues.
 Many work more than eight hours a day and 40 hours a week, “including successive night and weekend shifts”.